nalamap/nalamap/docs/crs-selection-design.md

 ## Overview

-NaLaMap implements a **hybrid intelligent CRS selection system** combining:
+NaLaMap implements a **smart planar CRS selection system** that automatically chooses optimal projections for geoprocessing operations based on data extent, location, and operation type.
+The system combines:
 - **LLM-based planning**: The agent reasons about user intent, data characteristics, and operation types
 - **Rule-based execution**: Deterministic projection selection with full transparency and auditability

-This document describes the multi-factor decision algorithm, buffer strategy, thresholds, and metadata design.
+This document describes the multi-factor decision algorithm, accuracy expectations, thresholds, and metadata design.

 ## Problem Statement